tauri-apps/tauri-docs/docs/guides/distribution/sign-macos.md

 To create a new signing certificate, you must generate a Certificate Signing Request (CSR) file from your Mac computer.
 [Create a certificate signing request] describes creating a CSR.

-On your Apple Developer account, navigate to the [Certificates, IDs & Profiles page] and click on the `Add` button to open the interface to create a new certificate.
+On your Apple Developer account, navigate to the [Certificates, IDs & Profiles page] and click on the `Create a certificate` button to open the interface to create a new certificate.
 Choose the appropriate certificate type (`Apple Distribution` to submit apps to the App Store, and `Developer ID Application` to ship apps outside the App Store).
 Upload your CSR, and the certificate will be created.

 :::note